All you need to know about childhood vaccinations

 - Symptoms usually appear the day after vaccination and last between 1-3 days.

-Td Vaccine (1) - Tetanus and reduced strength of Diphtheria Vaccine booster
+Tdap (1) – Tetanus, reduced strength of Diphtheria and Acellular Pertussis Vaccine

-- The first dose of two Td booster doses.
-The second dose is given at 12 years old
+- The first dose of two Tdap booster doses for boys and girls.
+The second dose is given at 12 years old.

-- Administered via injection in the left arm
+- Administered via injection in the right arm.

-- This vaccine offers additional protection against Tetanus and Diphtheria because immunity to these diseases decreases with time.
+- This vaccine offers additional protection against Tetanus and Diphtheria and Whooping cough because immunity to these diseases decreases with time.

 - Diphtheria is a dangerous bacterial disease which makes it difficult to breathe.
 Children who survive diphtheria disease suffer permanent damage such as blindness, deafness and brain damage.